kallewesterling/kallewesterling/README.md

 [![Follow me on Twitter](https://img.shields.io/twitter/follow/kallewesterling?label=Follow%20me%20on%20Twitter&style=social)](https://www.twitter.com/kallewesterling)

-Currently I am a Digital Humanities Research Software Engineer at the British Library and The Alan Turing Institute on [the Living with Machines research project](https://github.com/living-with-machines), which combines large-scale digitized historical collections with data science and computational methods.
+Currently I am a Research Software Engineer at the British Library and The Alan Turing Institute on [the Living with Machines research project](https://github.com/living-with-machines), which combines large-scale digitized historical collections with data science and computational methods.

 I am a performance scholar and historian by training, holding a Ph.D. in Theatre and Performance from The Graduate Center, CUNY.
-My dissertation project analyzed itinerant drag performers around New York and along the Eastern Seaboard in the 1930s as part of a collective art form that brought queerness with them to towns and cities around the area.
+My Digital Humanities dissertation project analyzed networks of itinerant drag performers around New York and along the Eastern Seaboard in the 1930s as part of a collective art form that brought queerness with them to towns and cities around the area.
 It was awarded a Connect New York grant for its innovative use of digital methods in Theatre and Performance.

 In my latest position, I was responsible for [building nation-wide infrastructure and community for digital humanities across several higher education institutions across the U.S.](https://www.dhinstitutes.org) My conference participation has been centered around topics such as the Digital Humanities, the Public Humanities, and on how to leverage digital technology for effective pedagogy.